-FURNACE EXHAUST MUST BE VENTED TO THE OUTDOORS.
+THIS FURNACE MUST BE VENTED TO THE OUTDOORS.

 THESE FURNACES ARE INDUCED DRAFT VENTED AND MUST NOT BE CONNECTED TO ANY VENT SERVING ANOTHER APPLIANCE.
 PLEASE NOTE THAT THESE FURNACES USE POSITIVE-PRESSURE VENT SYSTEMS.

-Proper venting is essential to obtain maximum efficiency from a condensing Furnace.
+Proper venting is essential to obtain maximum efficiency from a condensing furnace.
 Proper installation of the vent system is necessary to assure drainage of the condensate and prevent deterioration of the vent system.

-American Gas Association has certified the design of condensing Furnaces for a minimum of 0" clearance from combustible materials with a single wall plastic vent pipe.
+American Gas Association has certified the design of condensing furnaces for a minimum of 0" clearance from combustible materials with a single wall plastic vent pipe.

-The recommended system is assembled from 2", 2-1/2", or 3" plastic pipe and fittings (See Table 10, page 19).
+The recommended system is assembled from 2", 2-1/2", or 3" plastic pipe and fittings (See Table 7, page 14).
 Where the system is routed to the outdoors through an existing masonry chimney containing flue products from another gas appliance, or where required by local codes, then 3" venting of Type 29-4C stainless steel must be used in place of PVC material.

-These Furnaces have been classified as CATEGORY IV Furnaces in accordance with ANSI Z21.47 "latest edition" standards.
-Category IV Furnaces operate with positive vent pressure and with a vent gas temperature less than 140° F above the dewpoint.
+These furnaces have been classified as CATEGORY IV furnaces in accordance with the latest edition of ANSI Z21.47 • CAN/ CGA-2.3 Standards.
+Category IV furnaces operate with positive vent pressure and with a vent gas temperature less than 140°F above the dewpoint.
 These conditions require special venting systems, which must be gas tight and water tight.

-NOTE: When an existing Furnace is removed from a venting system serving other gas appliances, the venting system is likely to be too large to properly vent the remaining attached appliances.
+When an existing furnace is removed from a venting system serving other gas appliances, the venting system is likely to be too large to properly vent the remaining attached appliances.